vitan/nginx-log-request-body/README.md

 ## how to use it

-1. start the container and echo the log forcely
+1. start nginx container and echo the log forcely

 ```bash
 docker logs -f `docker run -p 80:80 -d nginx-log-request-body:latest`